 · We need to process your personal data to meet our contractual obligations to you

-· We need to processing your data as it is necessary in order to protect the vital interests of the data subject or of another natural person
+· We need to process your data as necessary, in order to protect the vital interests of the data subject or of another natural person

 For how long will we keep your information?

-We will only keep your data for as long as is necessary and will follow our retention schedule.
+We will only keep your data for as long as is necessary and in accordance with our retention schedule.

 National Fraud Initiative